MixedRealityETHZ/floorball_goalie_training/README.md

 For further technical details, refer to the report on PUT IN LINK

 ## Demo
 The demo presentation can be found under PUT IN LINK.
-A more detailed video, also including some improvements that have been made since the demo session (most notably increasing the framerate from about 6 to 15)
+A more detailed video, also including some improvements that have been made since the demo session (most notably increasing the framerate from about 6 to 15) can be found under PUT IN LINK and has also been submitted